 Updates to existing CWPPs will be considered for funding in cases where there has been a significant change in the status or condition of an assessed area, resulting in an increase in wildfire threat within or around a community.
 An increase in wildfire threat can occur when there is a change (planned or past) to land status, forest health, fuel hazards, or stand structure, or when there is community expansion or new community access.

-Existing CWPPs may also be candidates for updating if they do not meet the current standards for spatial data or WUI Wildfire Threat Assessment and the community intends to pursue further wildfire mitigation activities.
+Existing CWPPs may also be candidates for updating if they do not: